-Whether your ambition is to become an artist, a photographer or a designer, understanding how visual things can coordinate with other visual things is an essential skill set.
+Whether your ambition is to find fulfillment as a designer or artist – or to help others find the same – understanding how visual things coordinate with other visual things is an essential skill set.
 This awareness is the most important gateway to clear if your goal is to achieve visual coherency in your creative work.
-History is littered with great ideas, poorly expressed.
+History is littered with great ideas in search of a more lucid voice.

-This site is dedicated to the legacy of the Chouinard Art Institute, predecessor of CalArts in Valencia, Ca. The lessons and exercises contained in this site were developed as an extension of that legacy and were adapted to more appropriately fit into the current information matrix.
+This site is dedicated to the legacy of the Chouinard Art Institute (predecessor of CalArts in Valencia, Ca), as well as the guidance of legendary designer and professor Leo Monahan.
+The lessons and exercises contained in this site were developed as an extension of that legacy and were adapted to more appropriately fit into the current information matrix.

-It has been Prof. Schneider’s desire to provide a freely accessible learning environment.
-The goal in building this environment has been to reach out to individuals who might benefit from an introduction (or reintroduction) to design principles, those who need specific help in a specific area, as well as to those who could use a creative reboot or a tuneup.
-Pinterest links and other tools are shared within this site’s pages in order to help in the process.
+It has been Prof. Schneider’s desire to provide an enjoyable yet challenging learning environment for individuals who could benefit from an introduction – or reintroduction – to Design Principles.
+This site is dedicated to beginners and those who may need specific help in a compositional area, as well as to those who could simply use a creative reboot or a tuneup.

-Howard Schneider is owner/creative director of both DesignPrinciples101.com and Howard Schneider Design and is a MFA graduate of California State University Los Angeles.
-Since 2001, he has served as adjunct professor in both graphic design and foundation courses at California State University Northridge in addition to lecturing at Pasadena Community College, and has taught online for the Academy of Art University, San Francisco.
+Howard Schneider is owner/creative director of both DesignPrinciples101.com and Howard Schneider Design, receiving his MFA from California State University Los Angeles.
+Beginning in 2001, he has served as adjunct professor in both graphic design and foundation courses at California State University Northridge in addition to lecturing at Pasadena Community College, and has taught online for the Academy of Art University, San Francisco.

-A few years after receiving my undergraduate degree, I decided to take a Basic Design course at USC Extension primarily because the course’s instructor: highly regarded designer and illustrator, Leo Monahan.
-Designer, painter and educator Lee J. Wexler had previously advised that I find some way of connecting with Leo.
-This class finally presented that opportunity.
+A few years after receiving my undergraduate degree, I decided to take a Basic Design course at USC Extension primarily because of the course’s instructor, highly regarded designer and illustrator, Leo Monahan.

-After four weeks, a visual world of remarkable elegance and clarity became the new basis.
+After four weeks of instruction, critiques and demonstrations, a visual world of remarkable elegance and clarity became my new creative basis.
 Structure was quietly in the background of nearly every move I made.
 Rhythm began appearing in my work.
 By the course’s end, I could create and control a composition far more confidently and playful than ever experienced before.
-This one course changed the direction of my career.
+This one course, led by Leo Monahan changed the direction of my career.
 I was obviously ready for it.

 Fast-forward to November 2010 and my ninth year of instruction at California State University Northridge when I began a research investigation through a series of workshops whose purpose was to identify whether a short-term, intensive immersion into design principles could affect any meaningful change with an average art or design student’s approach to layout and composition.
 The results were immediate and remarkable.
 The only questions that remained were how best to expand or refine the initial model and how best to implement a broader outreach.
 Five+ years later, the initial phase of this website became the result.